 Hunting al-Qaida targets from Pakistan to Afghanistan, Yemen to Somalia, the fleet of U.S. armed Predator and Reaper drones that killed two American members of al-Qaida in Yemen are the night stalkers of the expanded U.S. war on terrorists.

-Drones are often called the weapon of choice of the Obama administration, which quadrupled drone strikes against al-Qaida targets in Pakistan's lawless tribal areas, up from less than 50 under the Bush administration to more than 220 in the last three years.
+Drones are often called the weapon of choice of the Obama administration, which quadrupled drone strikes against al-Qaida targets in Pakistan's lawless tribal areas, up from less than 50 under the Bush administration to more than 220 in the past three years.

 Drones were the first line of attack on Friday in Yemen, as U.S. spy planes and satellites shadowed the convoy of American-born cleric Anwar al-Awlaki, and fellow American Samir Khan, the co-editor of al-Qaida in the Arabian Peninsula's English-language recruiting magazine.

-U.S. jets followed in reserve, in case the drones failed kill al-Awlaki in the first pass, as they had on May 5.
+U.S. jets followed in reserve, in case the drones failed to kill al-Awlaki in the first pass, as they had on May 5.
 Then, the dust cleared after the initial drone strikes, to reveal al-Awlaki's convoy racing away unscathed.
 This time, the drones killed four al-Qaida suspects.

 Controlled from bases that can be as far away as the U.S., the high-tech unmanned planes have a sinister look, with their distinctive long body, a wing span of up to 50 feet, a payload of Hellfire missiles tucked under the wings and another set of X-wings behind the main ones like the fighter craft out of "Star Wars."
 They can fly undetected at heights of up to 50,000 feet _ far above that of most manned aircraft.